 Basal Body Thermometers and Resources

-I personally use and highly recommend the iProven Basal Body Thermometer.
-I chose it for several reasons, including:
+I highly recommend the iProven Basal Body Thermometer for the following reasons:

 - It shows your temperature at the hundredth degree.
 (High sensitivity makes all the difference when trying to identify your temperature shift.)

 - It saves your most recent temperature reading for later reference.
-(I have definitely relied on this many mornings.
-It allows me to just go back to sleep after taking my temperature and refer back to it later once I’m more awake and ready to record it in my cycle tracking app.)
+(This allows you to just go back to sleep after taking your temperature and refer back to it later once you’re more awake and ready to record it in your cycle tracking app.)

 - It has a soft, quiet beep.
-(Considering you will be taking your temperature in the early morning hours each day, your partner will appreciate this.)
+(If you sleep next to someone, they will appreciate this feature considering you will be taking your temperature in the early morning hours each day.)

 Fertility Friend is also a very popular resource for all things BBT.
 They provide many resources, tools, and examples for BBT charting.
 It is also a great platform to get plugged into if you’re interested in interacting with a community of fellow women who are TTC.